COUNTER-CULTURE AND ARTS COLLIDE AS MÜ MAGAZINE LAUNCHES - TO POWER THE QUESTIONING CREATIVE

 A quarterly print publication which has already sold out its first print run, MÜ has risen from the magical cauldron of South London Arts Lab, a salon for diverse creatives, and turns the spotlight on exceptional individuals with the purpose of recapturing the meaning and purpose of life and inspiring creative individualism.
 The South London Arts Lab logo is designed by Jimmy Cauty (KLF), whose irreverence is a thread that also runs through MÜ Magazine.

 “MÜ is fearless, irreverent and nonconformist, a necessity in these times.
 It will highlight the new generation of visionaries.
 You can find in MÜ anything from philosophical and existential questions about life, through to self-sufficiency, music, art, food.
 So turn on, tune in, and be prepared to be transported….”

 Co-founder, Youth added “The quality of writing, the combination of art, music, poetry and literature is mind-blowing and I can’t think of another magazine that’s ever done anything like this before, it’s exceptionally unique and innovative.
 Modern culture is suffocating the diversity of our creative communities.
 Our identity and creative individualism are straining under the weight of anonymity.
 The theme running through the first issue is to discover the mavericks who want to join us on this epic adventure.”

-MÜ magazine’s core co-founders are Lisa Azarmi founder of Ravenous Butterflies Ltd, Maryann Morris, in house photographer and Limor Tevet, editor in chief.
+MÜ magazine’s core co-founders are Lisa Azarmi, Editor in chief and founder of Ravenous Butterflies Ltd, Maryann Morris, our in house photographer and art director and of course Youth.
 They came together through values, purpose and an “eyes open, mind open” attitude – the common thread that bound and motivated them to pursue this audacious quest to connect with a growing like-minded community via a unique, new magazine format.

 The Creatives behind MÜ Magazine